- How are brain and spinal cord tumors in adults treated?

 In general, chemotherapy is used for faster growing tumors.
 Some types of brain tumors, such as medulloblastoma and lymphoma, tend to respond better to chemotherapy.

-Some of the chemotherapy drugs that may be used to treat brain tumors include:
+Some of the chemo drugs used to treat brain tumors include:

 - Carmustine (BCNU)